-Drop in organizers are wonderful because you can organize everything you could possibly need and simply drop it into any bag.
+Drop-in organizers, as you find from ToteSavvy, are wonderful because you can organize everything you could possibly need and simply drop it into any bag.
 I love that it also keeps rogue snack crumbs and broken crayons from destroying my bag, and it’s especially convenient on date night.
-I just take out the organizer stocked with the kid’s essentials and I’m free for an evening off with my husband, no need to swap out my purse!
+I take out the organizer stocked with the kid’s essentials, and I’m free for an evening off with my husband, no need to swap out my purse!

 Changing pad & wipes pouch

 I love how Honest offers a petite version of their beloved wipes that are perfectly sized for my diaper changing pouch!
-Makes it so much lighter to tote around than a large package of wipes.
+This makes it so much lighter to tote around than a large package of wipes.

-We potty trained our eldest (4) without the use of training pants during the day and only for bedtime, but I like to keep some on hand on the off chance we’re in a situation where I fear he may not have a readily available bathroom access (hiking trails, a long flight or car ride where he may fall asleep, etc).
-These training pants have become a favorite because my son says they are very comfortable and he finds the stretchy smocked sides make them very easy to get up and down on his own.
+We potty trained our eldest (4) without the use of training pants during the day and only for bedtime.
+Still, I like to keep some on hand on the off chance we’re in a situation where I fear he may not have readily available bathroom access (hiking trails, a long flight or car ride where he may fall asleep, etc.).
+These training pants have become a favorite because my son says they are very comfortable, and he finds the stretchy smocked sides make them very easy to get up and down on his own.

 Beauty/personal essentials pouch

 This little pouch is just for mommy.
 A little makeup and personal care for myself on the go!
 PS.
 If you’re looking for gum or a piece of dark chocolate, it’s in here!

 My two-year-old and four-year-old wear the same size in clothes (told you he was big!), so I pack one easy change of clothes in my bag, and I leave one in the car.
 Just in case there is a potty accident or food mess.

 Just because messes happen, doesn’t mean I want them to “happen” all over everything in my bag.
 I can put soiled clothes into this little waterproof wet bag until I can get home to toss them into the wash.

 For the same reason, I would need a change.